 Accommodation in Bilbao

-A nice city with great beaches, beautiful historical center and waterfront, many good pintxo bars and seafood restaurants.
+A nice city with great beaches, a beautiful historical center and waterfront, many good pintxo bars and seafood restaurants.
 We were very unlucky with the weather it was super windy, rainy and cold so we couldn’t appreciate the natural beauty of Santander but we did go out and visited a couple of bars and ate one of the best ever churros with chocolate for breakfast.
 We have friends that live here it was easy for us to find good places, interesting sights and get some insider information about the city.
-The easiest way of getting to know the city and enjoying sightseeing without walking too much is to take a hop-on hop-off bus that will take you through the main Santander attractions.
+The easiest way of getting to know the city and enjoying sightseeing without walking too much is to take a hop-on-hop-off bus that will take you through the main Santander attractions.

 Not to miss

 Beaches – there are several in and around the city if you’re lucky to be here in summer you might want to stay longer.
-Sardinero beach – the most popular beach with hundreds beach chairs and many people in the water in season but it’s still a nice beach.
+Sardinero beach – the most popular beach with hundreds of beach chairs and many people in the water in the season but it’s still a nice beach.
 We were there off-season (October) and it was pretty empty.
 One of the most beautiful buildings of Santander the Gran Casino is located next to Sardinero beach.
 If you prefer smallish beaches go to Playa de Molinucos.